Mercaptamine (cysteamine) (as bitartrate)

-This leaflet answers some common questions about Cystagon capsules.
-It does not contain all of the available information.
+This leaflet answers some common questions about CYSTAGON.
+It does not contain all

 Keep this leaflet with the medicine.

-Cysteamine works by reacting with cystine so that the cystine level in cells is
+Mercaptamine works by reacting with cystine so that the cystine level in cells is

-Cystagon capsules are only available on a doctor's prescription.
+CYSTAGON is only available with a doctor's prescription.

-Do not take Cystagon capsules if you or your child have an allergy to cysteamine, penicillamine or any of the other ingredients
+Do not take CYSTAGON if you have an allergy to:

 Some of the symptoms of an allergic reaction may include:

 swelling of the face, lips, tongue or other parts of the body

 rash, itching or hives on the skin

 Do not take this medicine after the expiry date printed on the pack or if the packaging